leighsmith/MultiresRhythm/MultiresRhythm/trunk/README.txt

-MultiresRhythm V2.1 README
+MultiresRhythm V2.7 README
 Leigh M. Smith <lsmith@science.uva.nl>
-2007/11/20
+2008/05/15

+$Id:$

 This is the Common Lisp implementation of MultiresRhythm, a representation of musical rhythm using continuous wavelet transforms.
+The distribution consists of a library (MultiresRhythm) and a test suite (DORYS).

 Requirements: